otagobioinformaticsspringschool/2022-obss-day1/_episodes/02-unix-shell.md

 ~~~
 total 3
 lrwxrwxrwx 1 matt.bixley matt.bixley 19 Oct 18 21:02 home -> /home/matt.bixley
-lrwxrwxrwx 1 matt.bixley matt.bixley 23 Oct 18 21:02 nesi02659 -> /nesi/project/nesi02659
+lrwxrwxrwx 1 matt.bixley matt.bixley 23 Oct 22 21:02 obss_2022 -> /nesi/project/nesi02659/obss_2022/users/matt.bixley/
-lrwxrwxrwx 1 matt.bixley matt.bixley 24 Oct 18 21:02 nobackup_nesi02659 -> /nesi/nobackup/nesi02659

 ~~~
 {: .output}

 The `->` in this output tells us that we have some shortcut links in this directory.

 - `home` in this case is a short cut to our actual `home` directory
-- `nesi02659` is a shortcut to our project on the nesi filesystem.
+- `obss_2022` is a shortcut to our project on the nesi filesystem.
-- `nobackup_nesi002659` is a shortcut to project directory that isn't backed up

 ---